parkito/KotlinDesignPatterns/README.md

-Design patterns implementation in Kotlin
+Design patterns implementen in Java